mytchel/bom/README.md

 doesn't support pattern matching but does support list joining.
 If that is a term.
 For example I can do:

+The shell has been rebuild.
+It is a lot better now but doesn't support the following just yet.
+It does support `{command grouping;
+like this}` and `conditionalls && like || this`, along with redirection.

 ```

 % ls /bin/mount^(fat tmp)